 E61 Error Code

-What It Means: Insufficient heating during the washing cycle.
+What It Means: The water temperature is not rising fast enough during the wash cycle.

-How to Fix It: Inspect the wiring to the heater.
-Measure the resistance of the heating element.
-Measure the resistance of the temperature sensor.
-Fix any issues.
-But if those two elements are okay, then you will need to replace the main PCB.
+How to Fix It: Inspect the heater wiring.
+Measure the resistance of the heating element and the NTC temperature sensor.
+Replace faulty parts.
+If the components test fine, replace the main PCB.

 Top Tip